About

 As an actor, A-men has worked at The American Conservatory Theater in San Francisco, the Hedgerow Theater in Wallingford, Pa., The Shakespeare Theater in Washington, D.C., and several shows off-Broadway.
 He received the New York Innovative Theater Award for Best Ensemble, Pulling the Lever, in 2004 and was a cast member of the 2003 Obie Award-winning production of “The Blacks: A Clown Show” by Jean Genet.
 As a sound designer, he designed for new plays with the Rising Circle Theater Collective in New York City.
 He has done a variety of on-air voice-overs as well.

 A-men holds a Master of Fine Arts in acting from New York University and a Master of Science in Education with a major in educational theater from the City College of New York.
 He is also a former board member for the Simsbury Performing Arts Center.
-At Westminster, A-men was a longtime corridor supervisor, Form Dean for the Class of 2021 and currently lives in a faculty home with his wife, Jessica, and their sons, Kareum and Malcolm.
+At Westminster, A-men was a longtime dorm parent, Form Dean for the Class of 2021 and currently lives in a faculty home with his wife, Jessica, and their sons, Kareum and Malcolm.

 • Photo of Rachel Russell